 -

-Influence of the porosity on the magnetic properties of Ni nanowires arrays, main author, Matéria (Rio de Janeiro) (2015).
+Influence of the porosity on the magnetic properties of Ni nanowires arrays, Matéria (Rio de Janeiro) (2015).

 PhD thesis:

-- Magnetic nanowires: sample preparation and physico-chemical properties, main author, directed by Prof. Paula Bercoff, National University of Córdoba (2020).
+- Magnetic nanowires: sample preparation and physico-chemical properties, directed by Prof. Paula Bercoff, National University of Córdoba (2020).

-- Magnetic and structural properties of Ni nanowires in porous alumina templates, main author, directed by Prof. Paula Bercoff, National University of Córdoba (2015).
+- Magnetic and structural properties of Ni nanowires in porous alumina templates, directed by Prof. Paula Bercoff, National University of Córdoba (2015).

 Image Gallery